sower-j/Cyber-Homework/11-Network_Security/Sowers-11-Network_Security.md

 #### Block Ping/ICMP Requests

-Harden your network against `ping` scans by blocking `icmp ehco` replies.
+Harden your network against `ping` scans by blocking `icmp echo` replies.

 - Run the command that blocks `pings` and `icmp` requests in your `public` zone.